Crepopcorn/sta_check_temporary/README.md

 ## Disclaimer

 This is a temporary implementation for STA report path violation checks.
-Specific details and functionalities may be restricted due to confidentiality.
+Specific details and functionalities are restricted due to confidentiality.